Bathroom Procedures: The Toilet Spider

-On the first day of school, take the boys into the bathroom and tell them that their job is to pee on the spider.
-Every time they go to the bathroom.
-Tell them he lives in our toilet and they need to make him leave.
+On the first day of school, take the boys into the bathroom and tell them that their job is to pee on the target.
 Make it fun.
 Make it a game.
 I also show them how to raise the lid and lower the lid and flush the toilet.
 You know….guy issues…

 Problem solved.
-Our bathroom floor stays dry 95% of time!
+Our bathroom floor stays dry 95% of the time!

 And as for this question: do students ask to go to the bathroom?
 Do they have a signal?